meganz/mpenc_doc/source/background.rst

   message contents, or the auth. of membership - and therefore also anything that derives their security from these mechanisms.

-  However, side channel attacks against the conf. of membership is still feasible; hiding this sufficiently well (and even defining models for all of the side channels) is still a research problem, and it is not known what the maximum possible protection is.
+  However, side channel attacks against the conf. of membership are feasible;
+  hiding this sufficiently well (and even defining models for all of the side channels) is still a research problem, and it is not known what the maximum possible protection is.

 Leak identity secrets (+ active):
-  By definition, the attacker may initiate sessions or confirm invitation *as the target*.
-However, perhaps we might be able to defend against the attacker trying to:
+  By definition, the attacker may open/join sessions *as targets*, then read their events and participate in them.
+However, we may be able to prevent them from doing anything else.

-  - start new sessions or confirm invitations *as others* (e.g. inviting the target or intercepting the target's invitations);
-  - decrypt/verify messages from older sessions;
-  - participate in current sessions, or newer sessions that are established without the attacker's interference.

 Leak session secrets (+ active):
-  By definition, the attacker may participate *as the target* in current sessions - for at least several messages, until the members mix in entropy secret to the attacker.
-This means that they may:
+  By definition, the attacker may participate *as targets* in current sessions, and read its events, for at least several messages into the future - until members mix in new entropy secret to the attacker.
+If session secrets also include identity secrets, the attacker also gains the abilities mentioned in the previous point.
+However, we may be able to prevent them from doing anything else.

-  - authenticate/encrypt messages or write membership changes, as the target;
-  - decrypt/verify messages or read membership changes, sent to the session;
-    [#uenc]_
-  - make false claims or omissions in the *contents* of messages, which may break other concerns like auth. of ordering, or application invariants.

-  However, perhaps we might be able to defend against the attacker trying to:

-  - exercise those capabilities in the current session *as others*;
-  - exercise those capabilities in older sessions;
-  - (if session secrets don't include identity secrets) initiate or confirm invitation to, or exercise those capabilities in, newer sessions.

 Corrupt insider (+active):
   This is similar to the above, except that there is no chance of recovery by members mixing in entropy, until after the corruption is healed.

-So under certain attacks we can't protect confidentiality, even for actions of members that aren't compromised.
+We've seen that under certain attacks we can't protect confidentiality, even for actions generated by non-target members.
 Such is the nature of our group session model.
 But we *could* try to protect a related property:

 **Confidential authenticity**
   Only the intended consumers should be able to verify the information.
 (Of course, attackers who break confidentiality, may choose to believe the information even without being able to verify it.)

+For every type of information where we want authenticity *and* confidentiality, we should also aim for confidential authenticity - if the attacker should be unable to read its contents, they should also be unable to verify *anything* about it.
 As noted earlier, this is useful not merely for its own sake, but is essential if we want to protect the confidentiality of membership.

-Against an active attacker, this means that verification must be executable only by other members of the session, i.e. depend on session secrets.
-Against a corrupt insider, who is already allowed to verify content authorship, this means we must choose a deniable or zero-knowledge authentication mechanism, so that they are at least unable to pass this certainty-in-belief onto third parties.
+Against an active attacker, this means that verification must be executable only by other members, i.e. depend on session secrets.
+Against a corrupt insider, who is already allowed to perform verification, this means we must choose a deniable or zero-knowledge authentication mechanism, so that they are at least unable to pass this certainty-in-belief onto third parties.

 .. [#uenc] It may be theoretically possible to restrict this only to messages
-    sent *by others* (i.e. excluding messages that the *target* sends), and likewise for membership changes.
+    authored *by non-targets* (excluding messages that the *target* sends), and likewise for membership changes.
 However, it's unlikely that the complexity of any solution is worth the benefit, since (a) for every member, we'd need to arrange that they can't derive the ability to decrypt their own messages from their session secrets, and (b) even with this protection, the attacker can still just compromise a second member to get the missing pieces.

+.. [#fwds] The inability for an attacker to decrypt past messages is commonly
+    known as (various types of, depending on the attack) "forward secrecy".

+.. [#kcis] This attack is commonly known as "key compromise impersonation".

+.. [#rene] For example, the protocol may offer the ability for members to check
+    out-of-band, after establishment, that shared session secrets match up as expected, and if so be convinced that the session has full security (i.e. distinguish it from the first point), independently of whether identity secrets were compromised before.